-At 18 León had moved to Buenos Aires and was living as female.
-Monica was arrested, detained and physically and verbally abused for 24 hours for dressing as female.
+At 18 León had moved to Buenos Aires and was living as Monica.
+She was arrested, detained and physically and verbally abused for 24 hours for dressing as female.
 She was one of the first travestis to file a complaint at this standard police abuse.

 At 19 tests showed that she was HIV+ and, against the policy of confidentiality, the hospital staff shouted out her results across the waiting room.
 She was a co-founder of Asociación Travestis Argentinas (ATA) in 1993, of Organización de Travestis de la Republica Argentina (OTRA) in 1994.
 In 1999 she left OTRA and joined Comunidad Homosexual Argentina (CHA), where she worked to solicit the Ombudsman’s Office for the right to change one’s name.